-In 1979, for two weeks, photographer and film director Raymond Depardon took a series of black-and-white photographs on the site of Auschwitz-Birkenau.
-These images, a commission from the magazine
+In 1979, for two weeks, photographer and director Raymond Depardon made a series of black and white photographs on the site of Auschwitz-Birkenau.
+These images, commissioned by the magazine

 It is an Auschwitz-Birkenau under the snow that Raymond Depardon discovers.
-The immaculate whiteness of the landscape contrasts with the darkness of the buildings and fences of the camp and the vegetation that emerges there and there.
+The immaculate whiteness of the landscape contrasts with the darkness of the buildings and fences of the camp and the vegetation that emerges here and there.
 An impression of solitude and geometric immensity emerges, punctuated by elements reminiscent of humans: a prisoner’s dress, a grass, a tree.
-Not a soul that lives.
-Covered in powdered white, the camp, and what we know about it, is indeed there, and Raymond Depardon grasps its most significant elements.
+Not a living soul.
+Covered with powdered white, the camp, and what we know about it, is indeed there, and Raymond Depardon grasps its most significant elements.

 Twenty years later, he will return with Claudine Nougaret and their two sons for a personal visit to these places, an approach they consider essential.

-On the occasion of the 80° commemoration of the end of the Second World War and the Shoah, Raymond Depardon agreed to publish the photographic series that reports on the site which has become a museum since 1947.
+On the occasion of the 80th anniversary of the end of the Second World War and the Shoah, Raymond Depardon agreed to the publication of a photographic series that reports on the site, which has become a museum since 1947.
 These photographs had never been the subject of an exhibition or a dedicated publication.

-On the occasion of the exhibition, "Auschwitz Birkenau as seen by Raymond Depardon," the photographer-director chose to entrust all the photographs to the Shoah Memorial.
+On the occasion of the exhibition, "Auschwitz Birkenau vu par Raymond Depardon", the photographer-director has chosen to entrust all the photographs to the Shoah Memorial.

 The photographs will be preserved at the Shoah Memorial and available for consultation on the online catalogue of the photo library.

-Requests for use should be addressed to the Magnum agency.
+Requests for use must be addressed to the Magnum agency.

 Coordination: